 How should I start introducing my child to a second language?

 The second most prevalent myth about raising bilingual or multilingual children is that children learn languages so easily that all it really takes is being around another language, and they’ll start to pick it up naturally.
 The truth is that children who learn multiple languages at the same time have a better chance of fluency, or of speaking both or all of those languages as a native speaker, especially since things like pronunciation and an instinctive grasp of grammar rules are harder to learn, and may never come completely naturally to language-learners who start at a later age.
-That doesn’t mean that learning languages happens effortlessly, though, especially since, in most cases, one language is around the child more often, either because his parents speak it together or because it’s the dominant language that’s spoken outside the home in the area where he lives.
+That doesn’t mean that learning languages happens effortlessly, though, especially since, in most cases, one language is around the child more often, either because their parents speak it together or because it’s the dominant language that’s spoken outside the home in the area where they live.

 - One parent, one language: For families where two parents have different primary languages, many of them find that they can create the “need” factor, or the way of making sure children feel they need to learn both languages, by each speaking to the child in their primary language.